Observables and Dynamics, Quantum to Classical, from a Relativity Symmetry and Noncommutative Geometric Perspective

 Actually, we focus only on the Heisenberg-Weyl subgroup $H(3)$, and take into consideration the full relativity symmetry $\tilde{G}(3)$ only as unitary transformation on the Hilbert space and as automorphisms on the observable algebra.
 All of this works very well because the relevant (e.g. spin zero) representation of the $\tilde{G}(3)$ group algebra is contained in $C(p_i\star,x_i\star)$.
 This is a natural parallel to the Hilbert space of pure states as an representation of $H(3)$ and $H_{\!\ssc R}(3)$ (or $\tilde{G}(3)$).
 This is more or less the physical statement that (orbital) angular momentum and Hamiltonian variables/operators are to be written in terms of the position and momentum ones.
-It is really a consequence of the structure of $\tilde{G}(3)$ with the string of invariant subgroups
+It is really a consequence of the structure of $\tilde{G}(3)$ with the series of invariant subgroups

 giving the following semidirect product structures:

 where $T$ denotes the one parameter group of time translations.
 The other relativity transformations act on $H(3)$ as outer automorphisms and on its group algebra as inner automorphisms.
 Again, the Hilbert space as a group representation naturally sits inside the representation of the group algebra with the natural (noncommutative, algebraic) multiplicative actions of the latter as the operator actions.